fluted0g/snip/FLUTEDOGSTRAP/README.md

 #### ABOUT FLUTEDOGSTRAP:
 This is a custom css framework for myself.
 Mostly made for training my skills, and understanding better some design concepts.
-An yes, the project name is not original at all :D
+An yes, the project name is not original at all :sweat_smile:

 #### TO DO LIST:
 * Grids are needed (at least one with flexbox).